 Conventional loans owned by Fannie Mae or Freddie Mac are subject to the Flex Modification program.
 Servicers are required to evaluate eligible borrowers for Flex Modification before foreclosing.
 The program targets a payment reduction of approximately 20 percent through interest rate adjustment, term extension to 480 months, and principal forbearance or forgiveness.
 Wasatch Front homeowners with conventional loans who have experienced a documented hardship — job loss in the Silicon Slopes tech sector, income reduction, medical expenses — and can demonstrate ability to sustain a modified payment are the core candidates.

-FHA loans, common in entry-level Salt Lake City, Ogden, and Provo markets, carry HUD's mandatory loss mitigation waterfall.
-HUD requires servicers to evaluate FHA borrowers for informal forbearance, formal forbearance, FHA modification, and FHA partial claim before foreclosing.
+FHA loans, common in entry-level Salt Lake City, Ogden, and Provo markets, carry the mandatory federal loss mitigation waterfall.
+Federal guidelines require servicers to evaluate FHA borrowers for informal forbearance, formal forbearance, FHA modification, and FHA partial claim before foreclosing.
 The FHA partial claim — an interest-free subordinate lien that cures arrears — is particularly powerful for Utah homeowners with FHA-insured loans who have accumulated significant delinquency.

 VA loans serve Utah's military population — Hill Air Force Base near Ogden in Davis County, Dugway Proving Ground in Tooele County, and Tooele Army Depot.
 VA servicers must consider all loss mitigation options before initiating foreclosure.
 The VA can also intervene directly with servicers and, in qualifying circumstances, acquire delinquent VA loans to prevent foreclosure.
 VA modification eligibility does not require a minimum number of missed payments — eligible VA borrowers can pursue modification proactively.